 Looking for a top venue right in the center of Inner Harbor?
 You have options!
-At Power Plant Live!, there’s a delectable menu of music venues, including Angels Rock Bar, Howl at the Moon, Rams Head Live, and Mosaic, or soak in gorgeous waterfront views while enjoying concerts from some of the top names in the recording industry at Pier Six Pavilion!
+At Power Plant Live!, there’s a delectable menu of music venues, including Angels Rock Bar, Howl at the Moon, Rams Head Live, and Mosaic, or soak in gorgeous waterfront views while enjoying concerts from some of the top names in the recording industry at MECU Pavilion!

 Baltimore’s Jazz Music Pedigree

 Baltimore has a history steeped in live music, and lays claim to being the home of such legendary jazz artists as Cab Calloway, Eubie Blake and Billie Holiday.
 You can explore their historic footprints through the Bromo Tower Arts + Entertainment District and Fell’s Point, and visit the wealth of musical and cultural heritage at The Eubie Blake National Museum and Cultural Center.
 Keep your eye on the Reginald F. Lewis Museum of Maryland African American History & Heritage in the Inner Harbor for special performance schedules as well.